Focus on WhatsApp in Marketing Cloud

 This is the case of B2W, which uses WhatsApp to create post-purchase engagement:

 "WhatsApp fits with our vision of customer proximity and our initiative on post-sales digital engagement.
 This is just the beginning and we are very excited."

 The expansion of customer engagement possibilities enabled by WhatsApp messaging from Marketing Cloud makes us wonder about the use of similar social networks in Asia.
 Applications such as WeChat (China), Line (Japan) or KakaoTalk (South Korea) are increasingly in the news, and for good reason: beyond sending text or voice messages, sharing media (photos, videos), or adding stories -existing features for WhatsApp- these platforms allow, among other things, ordering meals, streaming music or making payments.

-In addition, on WeChat, companies can create so-called “official WeChat account”, comparable to Facebook pages, allowing them to promote their brand/company.
-These accounts can be followed and thus appear in the main stream of users’ chats and allow the sending of up to 4 promotional messages per month per user.
+In addition, on WeChat, companies can create a so-called “official WeChat account”, comparable to Facebook pages, allowing them to promote their brand/company.
+These accounts can be followed and thus appear in the mainstream of users’ chats and allow the sending of up to 4 promotional messages per month per user.

 On the WhatsApp side, it is currently impossible to send promotional communications and there is still some way to go for the application to eventually align itself with Asian models.
-What is certain is that through the Chat Messaging feature for WhatsApp, Marketing Cloud is ensuring that it can keep up with future developments on the platform.
+Through Sinch’s Chat Messaging and Meta’s WhatsApp Business Messaging, Marketing Cloud is ensuring that it can keep up with future developments on the platform.